GD Topic - Electric Vehicles (EVs) in India: Dream or Reality?

 - Reduced Air Pollution: Electric Vehicles do not produce tailpipe emissions, significantly improving the air quality of populated cities like Mumbai, Delhi, etc. Switching to EVs will also help India meet its National Clean Air Programme goals.

-- Lower Running Cost: Electricity is cheaper than diesel or petrol which reduces the operating/running cost of the electric vehicle owner.
-For instance, a Tata Nexon EV costs around ₹1.5 per km as compared to ₹6-8 per km for a petrol car.
+- Lower Running Cost: Electricity is cheaper than diesel or petrol.
+It reduces the operating/running cost of the electric vehicle owner.

-- Improved Driving Experience: Electric Vehicles offer a smoother and less noisy driving experience.
-This can help reduce noise pollution in crowded urban areas and is especially beneficial for residential areas.
+- Improved Driving Experience: Electric Vehicles gives a smoother and less noisy driving experience.
+This can help reduce noise pollution in crowded urban areas.
+EVs are especially beneficial for residential areas.

 - Potential for Renewable Energy Integration: Electric Vehicles can be charged using wind energy or solar energy, promoting a cleaner energy ecosystem.
 Besides, many rural areas are getting solar-powered charging stations to make it easy for EV owners to charge their vehicles when they are not in urban cities.